FedRAMP/docs/docs/20xP2/fedramp-security-inbox.md

 !!! quote ""
     Providers MUST establish and maintain an email address to receive messages from FedRAMP; this inbox is a _FedRAMP Security Inbox_ (FSI).

+    **Notes:**

-    **Note:** NOTE: This inbox does not need to be dedicated to FedRAMP communications or have any specific public-facing name.
-It may be the email address listed in the Security E-Mail on the Marketplace or may be any other inbox given to FedRAMP.
-If a provider establishes a new inbox in response to this guidance that is different from the Security E-Mail they must follow the requirements in FRR-FSI-12 to notify FedRAMP.
+    - Unless otherwise notified, FedRAMP will use the listed Security E-mail on the Marketplace for these notifications.

+    - If a provider establishes a new inbox in response to this guidance that is different from the Security E-Mail then they must follow the requirements in FRR-FSI-12 to notify FedRAMP.

     **Applies to:** Low, Moderate, High